mike-sherman1/python-scripts/README.md

 - **pythagorean-triplets2.py**: Computes all Pythagorean triples from 0 to n (0 < a,b,c <= n) using 1 list comprehension
 - **reading-csv.py**: Reading and manipulating a csv file, without using pythons built in csv module

+## TODO:
+- first pythag is broken, algorithm is wrong
-TODO: add comments and error catching to most of them
+- add comments and error catching to most of them